scala-steward-org/scala-steward/modules/docs/mdoc/faq.md

 will be able to close the old PR.

-If you don't observe such behaviour and new version PRs pile up alongside old ones, make sure that the workspace folder is persisted between different runs.
+If you don't observe such behaviour and new version PRs pile up alongside old ones, make sure that the [workspace](https://github.com/scala-steward-org/scala-steward/blob/main/modules/docs/mdoc/running.md#workspace) folder is persisted between different runs.

-That's where Steward holds intermediate state about dependency versions which ultimately helps it make decisions about which PRs to close and which ones to keep open.
+That's where Steward holds intermediate state about dependency versions and created PRs which ultimately helps it make decisions about which PRs to close and which ones to keep open.